Uncover the early stages of autoimmune type 1 diabetes

 - Diabetic ketoacidosis (DKA)

-Symptoms such as increased thirst, frequent urination, and lack of weight gain or weight loss can be difficult to recognize.
+Symptoms such as excessive thirst, frequent urination, and lack of weight gain or weight loss can be difficult to recognize.

 These subtle symptoms may be mistaken for a growth spurt or changes in thirst due to changes in routine (such as school) or weather changes.
 Parents may also not notice that their child is urinating more frequently at school or during the night.
 If you notice these changes, be sure to discuss these issues with your or your child’s healthcare professional.